PJMantoss/PJMantoss/README.md

 - 👋 Hi, I’m @PJMantoss
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Content Creation
-- 🌱 I’m currently learning how to use APIs in C# and .NET
+- 🌱 I’m currently learning how to work with APIs in C# and .NET
 - 💞️ I’m looking to collaborate on Fullstack Projects
 - 📫 How to reach me pjmantoss@gmail.com